 ESG also demands greater accountability and transparent reporting.
 Research shows that 68% of people working for pharmaceutical organisations believe that their company did not have an ESG strategy or are unable to say whether or not an ESG plan was in action.
 This shows that companies need to substantiate their actions with evidence, data, and reporting, improving metrics and accountability.

-The complex and interdisciplinary nature of issues related to ESG requires a whole array of roles and skills – data privacy and cybersecurity professionals, scientists and packaging designers upskilled in green skills and waste management, legal and accounting talent, to name a few.
-This is why pharmaceutical organisations should look for flexible, dynamic, and data-driven talent solutions for both contingent and permanent hiring programmes.
-They should also instil a culture of lifelong learning and upskilling to prepare themselves and their workforce for current and upcoming environmental, social, and governance challenges.
+The complex and interdisciplinary nature of issues related to ESG requires a whole array of roles and skills.
+Data privacy and cybersecurity professionals, scientists and packaging designers skilled in green skills and waste management, legal and accounting talent are just a few examples.
+This is why pharmaceutical organisations should look for flexible, dynamic, and data-driven talent solutions for both contingent and permanent hiring.
+They should also instil a culture of lifelong learning to future-proof for current and upcoming environmental, social, and governance challenges.

 In summary, to embrace their ESG commitments and attract talent that is able to deliver them, pharmaceutical companies should consider the following strategies: